raspberrypilearning/freecad-chess-set/en/step_6.md

 --- /task ---

 --- task ---
-Select each of the eight lines that you have just drawn, and create **equality constraints** between them.
+Select each of the eight lines that you have just drawn, and create **Equality constraints** between them.

 ![Constraint_EqualLength](images/Constraint_EqualLength.png)
 --- /task ---